akshatbhandari15/akshatbhandari15.github.io/_pages/about.md

     <p></p>
     <p></p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
 I am an incoming intern at [CynLr](https://www.cynlr.com/) (please check them out), a robotics research organisation where I will be working on Machine Vision, Reinforcement Learning and hardware-level computer vision.
 I have also worked with [Dr. Ranjitha Prasad](https://sites.google.com/site/ranjithap/home) at IIIT-Delhi, [Prof Ravi Kiran S](https://ravika.github.io/) at IIIT-H. I have also interned at [KLIV, IIT Kharagpur](https://iitkliv.github.io/).